 OverviewUsing the elements of art — shape, line, color, texture, value — students make sense of images of planets, asteroids, comets and moons, honing observation skills and inspiring questions.
-Learners of all ages create a beautiful piece of art while learning to recognize the geology on planetary surfaces.
+Learners of all ages create a beautiful piece of art while learning to recognize geologic and atmospheric features of solar system objects.
 The lesson begins with what we know here on Earth and then uses that awareness to help students interpret features on distant objects in the solar system.
 Art and the Comic Connection offers a terrific bridge between Earth and space science, as well as a wonderful dive into the potential of science to inspire art — and art to empower science!

 ManagementIf using pastels and this is an unfamiliar medium, consider watching these helpful videos featuring artists Monica and Tyler Aiello with tips and techniques for using pastels.